retrozinndev/anime-games-launcher-pt/repository/guides/FEDORA_COPR.md

-# Unnofficial Fedora Copr Repo
+# Fork's Fedora Copr Repo
-This is a guide for installing an unnofficial copr version of the Anime Games Launcher.
+This is a guide for installing a copr version of the Anime Games Launcher PT.

 ### Guide
 Assuming that you're using fedora, let's start.